including VAT and shipping

 Language: German / English (bilingual)

 The backbone of our map consists of contour lines at intervals of 250 meters.
-Thus, the map looks plastic and nicely illustrates the topography of the Alps.
+Thus, the map looks vivid and nicely illustrates the topography of the Alps.
 In addition to the borders of the eight Alpine countries and their regions, the map displays the most important roads and rivers, as well as cities and mountains as reference points.

 The map displays all ski resorts in the Alps with a combined slope length of at least five kilometers.